-The Definition of Sobriety- What Does It Mean To Be “Sober?”
+The Definition of Sobriety- What Does It Mean To Be Sober?

 What Does It Mean to be “Sober”?

-You may have heard this word often in 12 step groups, recovery culture, and even drug and alcohol treatment centers to describe recovery.
+You may have heard the word sober, often in 12 step groups, recovery culture, and even drug and alcohol treatment centers to describe recovery.
 It’s usually the common goal when trying to get off of any mind or mood altering substance— but what does it mean to be sober?
 In this article you will learn about the textbook definition of what it means to be sober versus society’s definition to help you understand the differences.

 The Definition of Sobriety